varhall/restino/.docs/README.md

 # Restino

 Restino is REST API framework for Nette Framework.
-It is based on standard Nette Presenters and tries to make REST API development simple.
-It provides many features bundled in one package but also allows to extend it with your own features.
+It is based on Nette Application and tries to make REST API development super simple.
+It provides many features bundled in one package but also allows you to extend it with your own features.

+## Installation

+To install Restino, you can use Composer.
+Run the following command in your terminal:

+    composer require varhall/restino

 ## Setup

 Enable Restino extension in config.neon file.
-You can also globally enable some bundled middlewares.
+You can also globally enable some bundled filters.

     extensions:
         restino: Varhall\Restino\DI\RestinoExtension

     restino:
-        middlewares:
+        filters:
-            cors: Varhall\Restino\Middlewares\Operations\CorsMiddleware
+            cors: Varhall\Restino\Filters\Cors
-            collection: Varhall\Restino\Middlewares\Operations\CollectionMiddleware
+		    collection: Varhall\Restino\Filters\Collection
-            filter: Varhall\Restino\Middlewares\Operations\FilterMiddleware
+		    filter: Varhall\Restino\Filters\Filter

 ## Usage

 ### Routing

 At first, it is necessary to define routes for your API.
-You can use standard Nette routing but with `RestRoute`.
+Router `AttributeRouter` searches for controllers.
+`Schema` object stores all the information about your API endpoints, such as HTTP methods, paths, parameters, etc.
+You can generate `Schema` object using `SchemaGenerator` from PHP attributes.

+    namespace App\Router;

+    use Nette\Application\Routers\RouteList;
+    use Varhall\Restino\Router\ApiRouter;
+    use Varhall\Restino\Schema\SchemaGenerator;

+    final class RouterFactory
+    {
+        public function __construct(private SchemaGenerator $schema)
+        {
+        }

+        public function create(): RouteList
+        {
+            $router = new RouteList();

-    $router[] = new RestRoute('api/<presenter>');
+            $router[] = new ApiRouter($this->schema->getSchema());

+            return $router;
+        }
+    }

 ### Presenters

-The endpoint of your API is represented by presenter.
-Bascially it is Nette presenter.
+The endpoint of your API is represented by controller.
+In combination with `SchemaGenerator` PHP attributes are needed to define the endpoint.
+The controller must implement `IController` interface.

     <?php

     namespace App\Presenters;

     use App\Models\User;
-    use Varhall\Restino\Controllers\RestController;
+    use Varhall\Restino\Controllers\IController;
     use Varhall\Utilino\Collections\ICollection;

-    class UsersPresenter extends RestController
+    #[Path('/api/users')]
+    class UsersController implements IController
     {
+        #[Get('/')]
         public function index(): ICollection
         {
             return User::all();